 If you lose your refund form, ask the shop to provide a replacement document.
 If you find the original later, destroy it.

 You and the shop assistant must fill in and sign the VAT refund form when you buy the goods (see section 5).

-Give yourself plenty of time when you leave the EU (see section 7).
+Give yourself plenty of time when you leave the UK or EU (see section 7).

 Your refund will probably be reduced by an administration charge (see section 2), make sure you understand how much the charge will be before you buy the goods.

 If you do not export the goods by the deadline, you will not get a refund (see section 6).